pjguzman/thermostat-proxy/README.md

 - Because Home Assistant does not expose the real thermostat’s precision/step directly, changes to `current_temperature` or the linked thermostat may momentarily desync the displayed target temperature if another integration changes the physical thermostat.
 The entity exposes the real target temperature as an attribute so you can reconcile differences.
 - Manual changes made directly on the physical thermostat will switch the proxy to the physical preset and align the virtual target with the real set point while recording a logbook entry.
 - If you pick a specific default sensor instead of "Last active sensor", the proxy will fall back to that default after a restart even if you had switched to a different preset earlier.
+- This integration does not interact with humidity sensors or proxy humidity data.

 ## Contributing